Delivering Limitless Live Video for Today’s Needs with LiveSwitchStart Your Cloud Journey

 Working with OpsGuru and AWS to build the future

 In June of 2020, LiveSwitch reached out to OpsGuru, a Carbon60 company and Canada’s fastest-growing multi-cloud and DevOps consultancy.
-OpsGuru has partnered with hundreds of customers to leverage the power of the AWS cloud platform to help their business scale, improve agility and integrity.
+OpsGuru has partnered with hundreds of customers to leverage the power of the AWS cloud platform to help their business scale, and improve agility and integrity.

 LiveSwitch initially sought help to unblock, scale and deploy across a variety of service providers.
 In November, OpsGuru and AWS helped LiveSwitch to leverage its Migration Acceleration Program.
 This allowed OpsGuru to conduct a deep assessment categorizing the needs of LiveSwitch, before mobilizing cloud foundations with Cloud Launchpad in December and finally migrating the entire platform into AWS by January of 2021.

 Prior to the migration, OpsGuru had worked with LiveSwitch to deploy their software using a container-based approach.
-With the foundation in place, OpsGuru deployed the AWS Elastic Kubernetes Service (EKS) to orchestrate the microservices.
+With the foundation in place, OpsGuru deployed the Amazon Elastic Kubernetes Service (EKS) to orchestrate the microservices.
 This AWS service provides highly available and secure clusters for LiveSwitch and automates key tasks such as patching.

 Disaster recovery policies and procedures were also developed by OpsGuru in collaboration with LiveSwitch to ensure that required business continuity targets are met.